op7ic/DNS-Testing-Script/README.md

 **Expected Outcome**

 DNS resolution to malware domains should be blocked.
+Following this example, if 44223 malware domains are looked up and there are 44223 alerts then coverage is 100%.

 **Sinkholed traffic**